netxms/netxms-doc/admin/object-management.rst

    * - ``%n``
      - Name of event source object.
    * - ``%u``
      - IP address of event source object for use in URL.
 Expands into [addr] for IPv6 and addr for IPv4.
    * - ``%U``
      - User name of user that launched the object tool from user interface
    * - ``%v``
      - |product_name| server's version.
    * - ``%[name]``
      - Value returned by script.
 You should specify name of the script from script library.
+It's possible to specify script entry point separating it by ``/``, e.g. to call a function named ``calculate``:
+       ``%[name/calculate]``.
+Script parameters can be specified in brackets, e.g.: ``%[name(123,"A textual parameter")]``
    * - ``%{name}``
      - Value of custom attribute.
    * - ``%{name:default_value}``
      - Value of custom attribute.
 If such custom attribute does not exists on a particular node, default_value is taken.
 If custom attribute exists, but has empty value, this empty value is taken.
    * - ``%(name)``
      - Value of input field.
    * - ``%<name>``